-We chose Futrell et al.'s model over the simple recurrent neural network (RNN) models used by Christiansen, Vasishth, Frank, and colleagues for three reasons.
-First, as mentioned, Futrell et al.'s model is intended as an implementation of the language experience hypothesis: it explicitly derives the presence and absence of the illusion in English and German as a consequence of the fact that German relative clauses are always verb-final, while English relative clauses are not.
+We chose Futrell et al.'s model over simple recurrent neural network (RNN) models of the illusion used by Christiansen, Vasishth, Frank, and colleagues for three reasons.
+First, as mentioned, Futrell et al.'s model explicitly derives the presence and absence of the illusion in English and German as a consequence of the fact that German relative clauses are always verbfinal, while English relative clauses are not.
 Second, the code is publicly available, which lets us reproduce their analysis faithfully.
-Third, as they argue, RNN models can be thought of as a "special case" of a lossy-context surprisal model (Futrell et al. 2020:17--18).
+Third, as they argue, RNN models can be thought of as a "special case" of a lossy-context surprisal model (Futrell et al. 2020:17-18).

-While Futrell et al.'s model was presented as a model of reading times for DCE sentences (Vasishth et al. 2010), we think that it is reasonable to use it to model acceptability judgments.
+While Futrell et al.'s model was presented as a model of reading times for DCE sentences (Vasishth et al. 2010), it is reasonable to use it to model acceptability judgments.
+Frank & Ernst (2019) note that Dutch and German have similar verb-final syntax and DCE sentences in both languages have the same reading time profiles.
+They further point out that reading time differences between grammatical DCE and missing VP sentences in Dutch and English correlate with an acceptability difference.